 - Use a walnut shell as a zero waste jewelry box.

 - Who Gives A Crap doesn’t just make great eco-friendly toilet paper.
 Their toilet paper wrappers make some stylish wrapping paper, too.
+Their annual holiday themed paper is perfect for Zero Waste Christmas Wrapping.

 - Attach a string to both sides and use an upcycled cereal box as a gift “bag”.
 Who says Captain Crunch doesn’t scream Christmas?